 - Supporting emerging artists and creative pioneers through concerts, commissions, and other opportunities.

-How We Do It – The executive board of FONT Music works with trumpet players and composers to assist them in realizing their artistic vision.
+The executive board of FONT Music works with trumpet players and composers to assist them in realizing their artistic vision.
 By connecting artists with venues, funding and promotional resources, FONT Music attempts to make this process as open and collaborative as possible.

-What We Do – The Festival’s work is centered on the production of a two festival of concerts and workshops held annually in New York City in September, as well as off-season and satellite events, and collaborative artist services.
+The Festival’s work is centered on the production of a two festival of concerts and workshops held annually in New York City in September, as well as off-season and satellite events, and collaborative artist services.
 FONT also presents an annual Award of Recognition to a distinguished trumpet player who has made an important contribution to the instrument.

-Who We Are – The FONT Music Executive Board and staff are working trumpet players committed to expanding the opportunities for our instrument as well as for our fellow musicians.
+The FONT Music Executive Board and staff are working trumpet players committed to expanding the opportunities for our instrument as well as for our fellow musicians.
 We embrace the process of collaboration with other players and composers that comes with producing FONT Music as it deepens our understanding of what is possible.
 Following are brief descriptions of the projects that keep the FONT Music staff busy when we’re not producing the Festival.

 FONT Executive Board